 As always, dolls should be made from materials that are safe for children to handle and that are non-toxic.
 Even though children may not be putting things in mouths at this age, they can still be rough on toys sometimes.
 If a toy breaks, you don’t want to risk your child being exposed to something harmful.
 If the paint on features or accessories begins to chip, you want to know that the paint isn’t going to harm your child’s skin (and preferably, that it wouldn’t chip in the first place).

-Best Dolls For Four To Eight Year Olds: The List
+Best Dolls For 4 – 8 Year Olds: The List

 These are our top picks for the best dolls for this age group.
 The dolls are chosen based on a wide variety of interests to appeal to your child’s personality and preferences.
 Let’s find your child’s perfect doll.